Independent gas transporters: A guide to how IGTs operate in Britain

 Regulation and pricing of independent gas transporters

-Ofgem regulates independent gas transporters to ensure fair pricing, safety, and minimum service standards.
+Ofgem regulates independent gas transporters to ensure fair pricing, safety, and consistent service standards across the gas network.

 The minimum service standards for IGTs include: